-In November , 1995, Peter Salus, a member of the Free Software Foundation and author of the 1994 book, A Quarter Century of Unix, issued a call for papers to members of the GNU Project's "systemdiscuss" mailing list.
+In November, 1995, Peter Salus, a member of the Free Software Foundation and author of the 1994 book, A Quarter Century of Unix, issued a call for papers to members of the GNU Project's "systemdiscuss" mailing list.
 Salus, the conference's scheduled chairman, wanted to tip off fellow hackers about the upcoming Conference on Freely Redistributable Software in Cambridge, Massachusetts.
-Slated for February, 1996 and sponsored by the Free Software Foundation, the event promised to be the first engineering conference solely dedicated to free software and, in a show of unity with other free software programmers, welcomed papers on "any aspect of GNU, Linux, NetBSD, 386BSD, FreeBSD, Perl, Tcl/tk, and other tools for which the code is accessible and redistributable."
+Slated for February, 1996, and sponsored by the Free Software Foundation, the event promised to be the first engineering conference solely dedicated to free software and, in a show of unity with other free software programmers, welcomed papers on "any aspect of GNU, Linux, NetBSD, 386BSD, FreeBSD, Perl, Tcl/tk, and other tools for which the code is accessible and redistributable."
 Salus wrote:

 Over the past 15 years, free and low-cost software has become ubiquitous.
 This conference will bring together implementers of several different types of freely redistributable software and publishers of such software (on various media).
 There will be tutorials and refereed papers, as well as keynotes by Linus Torvalds and Richard Stallman.

-One of the first people to receive Salus' email was conference committee member Eric S. Raymond.
-Although not the leader of a project or company like the various other members of the list, Raymond had built a tidy reputation within the hacker community as a major contributor to GNU Emacs and as editor of The New Hacker Dictionary, a book version of the hacking community's decade-old Jargon File.
+Among the recipients of Salus' email was conference committee member Eric S. Raymond.
+Although not the leader of a project or company like the various other members of the list, Raymond had built a tidy reputation within the hacker community for some software projects and as editor of The New Hacker's Dictionary, a greatly enlarged version of The Hacker's Dictionary published a decade earlier by Guy Steele.

 For Raymond, the 1996 conference was a welcome event.
-Active in the GNU Project during the 1980s, Raymond had distanced himself from the project in 1992, citing, like many others before him, Stallman's "micromanagement" style.
+Although he did not thoroughly support the free software movement's ideas, he had contributed to some GNU programs, in particular to GNU Emacs.
+Those contributions stopped in 1992, when Raymond demanded authority to make changes in the official GNU version of GNU Emacs without discussing them with Stallman, who was directly in charge of Emacs development.
+Stallman rejected the demand, and Raymond accused Stallman of "micro-management."
 "Richard kicked up a fuss about my making unauthorized modifications when I was cleaning up the Emacs LISP libraries," Raymond recalls.
 "It frustrated me so much that I decided I didn't want to work with him anymore."